 Unbeknownst to Houlaye and her family, the solution to their calamity lies below their feet.
 Around 200 meters below the cracked earth, water flows in abundance.
 The thirsty and exhausted child is literally walking on water.

-Amman Imman will bring this water to the surface by drilling a borehole water-well, thereby drastically changing Houlaye’s life.
+Amman Imman will bring this water to the surface by drilling a borehole-well, thereby drastically changing Houlaye’s life.

 15,000 people would have access to